dariotarantini/vgram/README.md

 # hygram
 hygram is a bot library for Telegram Bot API written in V.
 Coming soon.
-You can try bot.v that work.
+*You can try bot.v that work*.
 Just donwload the file and edit the main function.
 ## The library NOT work now.
 You can install it using:
 ```